 - Introducing drawing materials

 - Using drawing inks, both with the nib and the brush

 Who should take this course?

-Absolute beginners are welcome, as are those who wish to strengthen their portfolio application to further studies.
+- Those keen to strengthen their portfolio application to further studies

 Entry requirements: None